 \section{Methodology}

 Our watermarking method has three stages: (1) design, (2) embedding, and (3) ownership verification.
-Since design relies on embedding and ownership verification, we introduce stages (2) and (3) beforehand.
-Training $f$ involves a dual-objective loss function balancing node classification and watermark embedding.
-Minimizing watermark loss reduces the misalignment between $\wmk$ and the explanations of $f$’s predictions on the watermarked subgraphs, embedding the watermark.
-During ownership verification, explanations are tested for statistically-significant similarity due to their common alignment with $\wmk$.
-Lastly, we detail watermark design principles, which ensure the similarity observed across our explanations is statistically-significant, unambiguous ownership evidence.
-Figure~\ref{overview_diagram} gives an overview of our explanation-based watermarking method.
+We introduce stages (2) and (3) first as design relies on them.

+Training $f$ uses a dual-objective loss function balancing node classification and watermark embedding.
+Minimizing watermark loss aligns $\wmk$ with explanations of $f$’s predictions on watermarked subgraphs, embedding the watermark.
+Verification tests for explanations statistically-significant similarity from their common alignment with $\wmk$.
+Lastly, we detail a watermark design that ensures this statistical significance, which provides unambiguous ownership evidence.
+Figure~\ref{overview_diagram} overviews our method.